mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json int file.entries[].depth: Level of folder-tree depth, starting with 0.
     :>json string file.entries[].filename: The filename of the file.
     :>json string file.entries[].path: The absolute path (from the root of the XPI) of the file.
-    :>json string|null file.entries[].sha256: SHA256 hash.
-This is only set for the currently selected file.
-    :>json string file.entries[].mimetype: The determined mimetype of the file or ``application/octet-stream`` if none could be determined.
     :>json string file.entries[].mime_category: The mime type category of this file.
 Can be ``image``, ``directory``, ``text`` or ``binary``.
-    :>json int file.entries[].size: The size in bytes.
-    :>json string file.entries[].modified: The exact time of the commit, should be equivalent with ``created``.

 -------